brianhigh/data-workshop/Database_Applications.md

 * SELECT * FROM table1 WHERE column1 = "Joe";
 * SELECT * FROM table1 ORDER BY column2, column1 ASC;

+You can combine WHERE, ORDER BY, and other clauses.

 Hands-on Group Exercise
 ========================================================